R Basic

 Testing NaN (Not A Number)

-NaN represents undefined numerical results, which means they are not logical values by default and cannot become one.
+NaN represents undefined numerical results, which means they are not logical values by default and cannot be converted to one.
 So, it returns FALSE.

 is.logical(NaN) # FALSE